-Sustainability has permeated the work of Better Globe since the start in 2006.
-Our heart and our passion is to meet the enormous potential of the people and environment in Kenya and Uganda, in a way that strengthens the people, the environment and leads to sustainable businesses and communities.
+Sustainability has permeated the work of Better Globe Forestry Ltd. since the start in 2004.
+The heart and passion of BGF is to meet the enormous potential of the people and environment in Kenya and Uganda, in a way that strengthens the people, the environment and leads to sustainable businesses and communities.

 Globally and locally in Kenya and Uganda, a major urbanization is taking place.
-Better Globe’s work, in the areas where they operate, leads to slowing down the urbanization, and the creation of opportunities for people to stay or move back.
+Better Globe Forestry’s work, in the areas where they operate, leads to slowing down the urbanization, and the creation of opportunities for people to stay or move back.

 Populating the rural areas

 When Better Globe Forestry Ltd. started operating in Kiambere, the village was made up by a small collection of five houses.
 There was little or no hope for the residents of the village to be able to create any kind of prosperity in that place back then.

 Today, the same village consists of 109 houses and BGF is a big and attractive employer in the middle of what could be best described as a wasteland.
 Many other businesses can also be found in the area now, and several farms in connection with Better Globe’s tree plantations provide more and more residents.